webgpu/webgpu.org/README.md

 `webgpu.org` is a work in progress - contribute [here](https://github.com/webgpu/webgpu.org)!

-# Implementation Status \& Bug Reporting
+# Implementation Status &amp; Bug Reporting

 - [WebGPU Implementation Status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) - status of different browsers/OSes, and how to report bugs
  - For status of individual features, check on your device using [WebGPU Report](https://webgpureport.org/)